 No one can doubt that the vast majority of physicians are highly intelligent and highly trained individuals dedicated to providing the very best care for their patients.
 Like all of us, however, they are human and sometimes make mistakes despite all their good intent.
 And those mistakes and errors in judgment can sometimes have tragic consequences.

-If you or a family member has been the victim of medical malpractice, you need to seek the assistance of an experienced medical malpractice lawyer in Mokena to receive adequate compensation for the injuries you have suffered.
+If you or a family member has been the victim of medical malpractice, you need to seek the assistance of an experienced medical malpractice lawyer in Mokena or Joliet, Illinois.
+You deserve some adequate compensation for the pain, suffering, and injuries you have encountered.

-How common is medical malpractice?
-Probably more common than you may think.
-Recent studies indicate that approximately 251,000 Americans die annually because of medical errors, making medical malpractice the third leading cause of death in the U.S., ranking only behind heart disease and cancer.
+You might wonder, how common is medical malpractice?
+Unfortunately, cases like this are more common than you might guess.
+Recent studies show that around 251,000 people in the U.S. die each year because of medical mistakes.
+This makes medical malpractice the third top cause of death in the country, right after heart disease and cancer.

 All that said, there is one important caveat to keep in mind: If a medical procedure does not go according to plan, that does not necessarily mean that it falls into the category of medical malpractice.